 I love a muffin recipe and I love it even more if I can make it a guilt free healthy snack.
 I don’t often fully omit sugar from these kinds of recipes because sugar does serve a few function in baking.
 And it’s not only just to sweeten a recipe.
 It can help with structure and the actual crumb of the bake.
 I have a sweet tooth so I packed these Skinny Sugar Free Fruity Muffins with plenty of sweet fruits to compensate for the lack of sugar.
 And while they don’t have that sugary sweetness they certainly do have a natural sweetness to them.

 So much fruit.

 As I mentioned at the beginning of this post, sugar does lend a few other properties to your bakes besides sweetness and two of them is structure and crumb.
-Because there is no refined sugar in these muffins they are a little more dense then regular muffins.
+Because there is no refined sugar in these muffins they are a little denser than regular muffins.
 But don’t worry, it really does take nothing away from these muffins.
 They are still delicious and they really do make a great healthy hearty breakfast and not too many calories.
-So over all not too shabby at all 😀 so there is no excuse not to make these Skinny Sugar Free Fruity Muffins for your breakfast when you next have an over-ripe banana.
+So overall not too shabby at all 😀 so there is no excuse not to make these Skinny Sugar Free Fruity Muffins for your breakfast when you next have an over-ripe banana.

 - 113 grams unsalted butter - melted & cooled (1 stick)